MENA Resource Guide for Secondary Teachers

 MESPI is a project of the Middle East Studies Program at George Mason University (GMU), CCAS at Georgetown University, the Asfari Institute for Civil Society and Citizenship at the American University of Beirut, and the Center for Global Islamic Studies at GMU.

-The Education Committee of VCHR has reviewed and annotated the existing MENA Resource Guide, which has resulted in the document presented here.
+The Education Committee of VCHR has reviewed, annotated, and expanded the existing MENA Resource Guide, which has resulted in the document presented here.

 General Resources